 provides a voice for the public and likely voters on key policy issues facing the state.
 And the PPIC Water Policy Center

 spurs innovative water management solutions that support a healthy economy, environment, and society.

 Our outreach efforts

 connect with a variety of policy-minded groups.
-Our researchers contribute to the public debate in numerous ways, from writing commentaries
+Our researchers participate in the public debate in numerous ways, from contributing to PPIC’s blog

 to providing expert testimony to lawmakers.

 Our Research Staff